How do student loans work?

 Tuition fees loan

-You can borrow up to £9,250 per academic year, depending on the tuition fees set by your university or college.
+Currently, you can borrow up to £9,250 per academic year, depending on the tuition fees set by your university or college.
 Students on an accelerated degree course could get up to £11,100.
 The maximum amounts that universities can charge are set by the government and can change over time.

 Maintenance loan

-The maximum amounts for maintenance loans 2021/2022 are:
+The maximum amounts for maintenance loans in 2023/2024 are:

-• Up to £7,987 if you’re living at home
+- Up to £8,400 if you’re living at home

-• Up to £9,488 if you’re living away from home, outside London
+- Up to £9,978 if you’re living away from home, outside London

-• Up to £12,382 if you’re living away from home, in London
+- Up to £13,022 if you’re living away from home, in London

-• Up to £10,866 if you spend a year studying abroad as part of your UK course
+- Up to £11,427 if you spend a year studying abroad as part of your UK course

 Am I eligible for a student loan?

-• you normally live in the UK and have been living in the UK for the past three years
+- You normally live in the UK and have been living in the UK for the past three years

-• you’re enrolled full-time on your first higher-education qualification (or part-time if you’re studying at least 25% of an equivalent full-time course)
+- You’re enrolled full-time on your first higher-education qualification (or part-time if you’re studying at least 25% of an equivalent full-time course)

 If you’re not a UK national, you might still be eligible if you’re:

-• under 18 and have lived in the UK for at least seven years
+- Under 18 and have lived in the UK for at least seven years

-• over 18 and have lived in the UK for 20 years, or at least half of your life
+- Over 18 and have lived in the UK for 20 years, or at least half of your life

 If you’re not eligible for student finance, there are some alternatives available:

-• Private student loan – just because you’re not eligible for student finance, doesn’t mean you’re not eligible for other types of student loan.
+- Private student loan – just because you’re not eligible for student finance, doesn’t mean you’re not eligible for other types of student loan.
 There are a number of private student loan companies available that can help fund your studies.
 However, these companies don’t offer the same type of deals as student finance, which can make them much more expensive.

 How do I apply for a student loan?

-When should you apply for Student Finance?
+When should you apply for student finance?

 Ideally, the sooner the better.
-The application process can take a while and lots of other students will be applying alongside you.
+The application process can take a while and many other students will be applying alongside you.
 You don’t have to have a university place confirmed to apply for student finance.
 You can also apply for student finance up to nine months after the first day of the academic year.

 Here are the deadlines for when you need to have applied by:

-Course starts
+Course starts |

-Deadline
+Deadline |

-Between 1 August and 31 December
+Between 1 August and 31 December | 31 May after your course started |

-Between 1 January and 31 March
+Between 1 January and 31 March | 30 September after your course started |

-Between 1 April and 30 June
+Between 1 April and 30 June | 31 December after your course started |

-Between 1 July and 31 July
+Between 1 July and 31 July | 31 March after your course started |

 How do student loan repayments work?